 I’m sure everyone is very organised this term, but if you would like to win a joker then write and tell me five things I don’t know about you 🙂

-I hope you’re enjoying your holidays – but don’t forget the exams are coming up, so here’s some tips to help you revise, and not just for your English exams!
+Here are some tips to help you revise, and not just for your English exams! (and an extra joker!)

 - Plan ahead and don’t just revise the night before, you learn something better 4 X 30 minutes than 2 hours just before the exam.